Charles R. Jackson: Later years

 Throughout his career, Jackson continued to struggle with an addiction to alcohol and pills.
 Over the years, he underwent psychoanalysis to help him kick his addictions.
 After the success of The Lost Weekend, Jackson began taking pills (mainly the sedative Seconal) and drinking again.
 He later told his wife that unless he was under the influence of Seconal, he would suffer from writer's block and become depressed.

 In September 1952, he attempted suicide and was committed to Bellevue Hospital.
 He was readmitted four months later after suffering a nervous breakdown.
-After his release, he went on an alcohol and paraldehyde binge during which he wrote six short stories and began writing A Second-Hand Life.
+After his release, he went on an alcohol and paraldehyde binge, during which he wrote six short stories and began writing A Second-Hand Life.
 In 1953, he checked into an alcoholism clinic and joined Alcoholics Anonymous (AA).
 Jackson later also spoke about alcoholism to large groups, sharing his experience.
 A recording of his talk in Cleveland, Ohio in May 1959 is still distributed in the AA community.
 He was the first speaker in Alcoholics Anonymous to address drug dependence (barbiturates and paraldehyde) openly as part of his story.

 By the mid-1950s, Jackson was sober but was no longer writing.
 As a result, he and his family began struggling financially.
 He and his wife had to sell their New Hampshire home and eventually moved to Sandy Hook, Connecticut.
 Jackson's wife got a job at the Yale Center of Alcohol Studies while Jackson moved to New York City, where he rented an apartment at The Dakota.
 He continued to attend Alcoholics Anonymous meetings and attempted to begin writing again.
-In the early 1960s, three of his short stories appeared in McCall's magazine but Jackson still struggled with periodic bouts of writer's block.
+In the early 1960s, three of his short stories appeared in McCall's magazine, but Jackson still struggled with periodic bouts of writer's block.
 He later worked as a story editor for the anthology television series Kraft Television Theatre and got a job teaching writing at Rutgers University.

 A long-time heavy smoker, Jackson suffered from chronic obstructive pulmonary disease.
 Towards the end of his life, he was admitted to the Will Rogers Memorial Hospital in Saranac Lake, New York after a relapse of tuberculosis.
+Will Rogers Institute even filmed a short theatrical release called "Place in the Country" about his second visit to the Will Rogers Memorial Hospital.
 After his release, Macmillan Publishers gave him an advance for a new book.
 Jackson moved to the Hotel Chelsea and resumed work on A Second-Hand Life, a novel that he began writing some 15 years earlier.
 Upon its release, the book received mediocre reviews but sold well.